 Each year, dog owners buy more than $769 million worth of dry food for their favorite four-legged friends.
 Dry kibble has its benefits.
 Besides the fact that it costs less than canned dog food and doesn’t need refrigeration, experts say it helps keep your dog’s mouth healthy by reducing plaque and tartar buildup.

 But what happens when your canine companion isn’t tolerating his regular dry-dog-food diet?
+What happens when your pet simply couldn’t consume the balanced and nutritious dog meals you’ve spent so much time and energy trying to get right?
 Sometimes he just needs a softer version.
 Here are our best tips and tricks for softening your dog’s hard kibble without turning it to mush.

 Since dogs can’t tell us what’s really going on inside, it’s best to consult your veterinarian before you add any ingredients or change your dog’s diet.

-Your dog may not be eating his dry dog food for a variety of reasons.
+Your dog may not be eating that fresh and perfectly stored dry dog food for a variety of reasons.

 - Your dog may just be a really picky eater or simply bored with the taste of his current kibble.
 If he happily gobbles up snacks and treats between meals but turns his nose up at the kibble in his bowl, the signs point to picky — or spoiled.